Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: Experiment Setup

+\textbf{\emph{NFIG}:} Since \emph{NFIG} contains only a single time step per episode and considers only the 4-agent setting, $G_t^{\max}$ is obtained through exact exhaustive search over the joint action space and therefore corresponds to the true optimal return.

+\textbf{\emph{SIG SL}:} For the 4-agent setting, $G_t^{\max}$ is obtained by per-step exhaustive search, which maximizes the instantaneous V2V throughput at each communication interval.
+Although this procedure does not provide a theoretically certified optimal return, it serves as a practical and algorithm-independent high-performance reference because the cumulative reward in \emph{SIG SL} is dominated by the same objective, namely rapid V2V queue clearance.
+Maximizing the instantaneous V2V throughput tends to empty the V2V queues as quickly as possible, thereby naturally increasing the likelihood of obtaining the early-completion bonus \mbox{$Z$}.

-\textbf{\emph{SIG SL}:} For 4-agent tasks, we perform per-step exhaustive search maximizing instantaneous V2V throughput, which approximates the optimal return while accounting for the early completion bonus $Z$ in \eqref{GR}.
-For the 8- and 16-agent tasks, per-step exhaustive search is computationally infeasible.
-We therefore adopt a greedy iterative assignment algorithm that sequentially selects, for each agent, the subchannel–power pair maximizing V2V throughput, and repeats until no further improvement is possible.
+For the 8- and 16-agent settings, exhaustive search becomes computationally prohibitive due to the exponentially growing joint action space.
+We therefore adopt a greedy iterative assignment algorithm as the high-performance reference.
+The algorithm sequentially selects, for each agent, the subchannel--power pair that maximizes the instantaneous V2V throughput and iterates until no further improvement is possible.
+In the 4-agent setting, the average return achieved by greedy iterative assignment is only $0.50\%$ lower than that of per-step exhaustive search, indicating that it provides a close approximation to the per-step optimum.